HannachiHassen/CRMPro_Automation_Framwork/README.md

 * Then populate your config.properties with your account values.
 * Set up several contacts at the "Contacts page" - these are the values you are using in your ContactsPage.

+## Convert the Project to TestNG

+* Right click on the Project, Select TestNG > Convert to TestNG

 ## Running Test Cases
-* You can run test cases per each page object separately from each class in src\main\java\com\PageObject
+* You can run test cases per each page object separately from each class in src\main\java\com\TestCases
 * Or the whole suite through the test runner file located here: \CRM_Automation_Framwork\Config File\testng.xml file.

 ## Checking TestNG Reports